jonrad/profilerate/README.md

 This is done by create special commands, documented below, that automatically copy the profilerate directory, including all your personalizations, to the systems you log into.

+In addition, profilerate will always try to use the most modern shell available on the remote system (`zsh`, `bash`, `sh` currently supported)

 ## Installation/Upgrades

 ```